The Battle at Lake Changjin: Release

 On 26 July 2021, the producers announced that the film was scheduled for release on 12 August 2021.
 On 5 August, the producers announced that the film was postponed due to the COVID-19 pandemic in China.

 The film was selected to be the opening film of the 11th Beijing International Film Festival and premiered on 21 September 2021.

-The Battle at Lake Changjin was released on 30 September 2021, in China.
+The Battle at Lake Changjin was released on 30 September 2021 in China on IMAX, CINITY, CGS, Dolby Cinema and other formats.
 It was theatrically released in Hong Kong and Macau on 11 November.
 It was released in North America, the United Kingdom and Ireland on 19 November, and is scheduled to be released in Australia on 2 December.

 Reception

 Box office

 The Battle at Lake Changjin has earned a total of CN¥5.77 billion ($913 million).
 It is the second-highest-grossing film of 2021 and the highest-grossing Chinese film of all time.
 The film earned a total of $82 million in its first two days of release, and reached 1.012 billion yuan ($155.12 million) on 2 October.
 By 3 October, it grossed 1.5 billion yuan ($233 million) at the Chinese box office.
 The film earned a total of 2 billion yuan ($310.3 million) in its first five days.
 On 6 October, the film grossed over 3 billion yuan ($465.46 million), becoming the 13th film with a box office of more than 3 billion yuan in China's film history.

 By the end of its second weekend, it had earned $555.3 million.
 The film remained atop the Chinese box office for a month, being displaced by No Time to Die during the weekend of 29–31 October.
 It overtook Wolf Warrior 2 on 24 November to become the highest-grossing film in China.
 It also became the second highest-grossing film of all time in a single market, after Star Wars: The Force Awakens (2015) in the United States.

+On 5 February 2025, The Battle at Lake Changjin was displaced by Ne Zha 2 as the highest-grossing Chinese movie and highest-grossing non-English film of all time.